Poyters/angotia-world-creator/README.md

 5. Opera

 ## Multi language
-AWS provides the interface in the following languages:
+AWC provides the interface in the following languages:
 1. English
 2. Polish
 3. French *(partial)*